ankitchamke/100-days-of-code/README.md

 - Practiced array usage to store cards and display them dynamically
 - Created a new card drawing function newCard() to update game state
 - Explored arrays further by storing and accessing work experience entries

 ---

+### Day 17: June 22, 2025 (Sunday)
+**Today's Progress:**
+- Replaced multiple banned words (e.g., "Donkey", "Sakura", "Danzo") in a text file with asterisks using string replacement
+- Wrote a program to search a log file for the word "python"
+- Extended the log file scanner to report the line number where "python" is found
+- Practiced file reading with `.read()` and `.readlines()` and conditional search logic

+---